Dictionary.com

 noun

-1. a person with whom one regularly exchanges letters, often a person in another country whom one has not met Also calledpen friend
+1. Also called: pen friend. a person with whom one regularly exchanges letters, often a person in another country whom one has not met

-Origin of pen pal1
+Origin of pen pal

 An Americanism dating back to 1935–40